openpatch/hyperbook/packages/hyperbook/templates/default/book/index.md

 ---
-title: Getting Started
+name: Getting Started
 ---

-# Getting Started
+## Getting Started

+This is created with :t[hyperbook].